 3. After soaking potatoes, drain off water, remove potatoes and pat dry with paper towels.
 Return the dried potatoes to bowl, sprinkle with seasoning salt and pepper and drizzle with oil; evenly distribute the oil and seasoning by tossing with your hands.
 Mix well.

 4. Place potatoes on a baking sheet that has been coated with nonstick cooking spray.
 Spray top of potatoes with a little more cooking spray.
 Bake until golden brown and tender; approximately 35-40 minutes, turning frequently.
 If you like crispy fries, bake an additional 8-10 minutes.

 5. Sprinkle with additional seasoning and pepper, if desired, and serve.

-Makes 4 servings (each serving about 4 ounces)
+Makes 4 servings (each serving, about 1 cup)

 The russet potato is low in moisture and high in starch, making it good for baking, boiling and making French fries.
 They’re sometimes referred to as an old potato or a baking potato.

 Potatoes have surprising health benefits.
 No need to keep them out of your diet.
 They’re rich in complex carbohydrates that can supply energy.
 They are low in calories and contain no fat.
 They contain more potassium than any other fresh vegetable, even more than bananas!
 Potatoes also contain vitamins C and B6.